MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 The automations I’ve set up for this thermostat are fairly simple:

 * At 10:20 PM every night, my **Goodnight** scene sets, which sets the thermostat to the overnight temperature.
 * When the first person arrives home, the **I’m home** scene sets, which tells the thermostat to resume its schedule.
 This works particularly well in case we come home late at night.
-The ecobee doesn’t start heating or cooling, it just resumes its schedule - even if that’s the overnight one.
+The ecobee doesn’t start heating or cooling, it just resumes its schedule – even if that’s the overnight one.
 * When the last person leaves, the **I’m leaving** scene sets, which sets the ecobee to its Away Comfort Setting.
 * Of course the internal schedule I’ve set on the ecobee itself, which starts heating or cooling the house at 6:30 in the morning.

 For the most part my interaction with the thermostat is completely hands off.
 It does what I need it to do when I need it to do it.
-Occasionally, especially around the change in seasons, I find myself turning the heat on and off based on the high and low temperatures for the day and sometimes I even do that by saying, “Hey Siri, turn off the thermostat.”
+Occasionally, especially around the change in seasons, I find myself turning the heat on and off based on the high and low temperatures for the day and sometimes I even do that by saying, **Hey Siri, turn off the thermostat.**

 ## Wrapping It Up